 2) Prolapse: The form or position of the disc changes with some slight impingement into the spinal canal and/or spinal nerves.
 This stage is also called a bulging disc or a protruding disc.

 3) Extrusion: The gel-like nucleus pulposus breaks through the tire-like wall (annulus fibrosus) but remains within the disc.

 4) Sequestration or Sequestered Disc: The nucleus pulposus breaks through the annulus fibrosus and can then go outside the intervertebral disc.

 Researchers demonstrate excellent clinical results using acupuncture for the treatment of lumbar disc herniations.

-Researchers find acupuncture safe and effective for the treatment of lumbar disc herniations across multiple independent clinical trials.
+Researchers find acupuncture is safe and effective for the treatment of lumbar disc herniations across multiple independent clinical trials.
 A meta-analysis of investigations reveals that Jiaji acupoints yield significant positive patient outcomes when combined with manual and electroacupuncture techniques.

 Distal and abdominal acupuncture also demonstrated significant positive patient outcomes.
 This research review covers rare acupuncture points demonstrating clinical efficacy and details a powerful manual acupuncture technique proven effective for relief of lumbar disc herniation symptoms.
 We will start with primary research by Song et al. and then take a close look at a meta-analysis by Wang et al., including specific approaches to clinical care proven to deliver excellent results. （source: HealthCMi ）